Power Up Donor Relationships: Take a Fresh Look at Your Data for the New Year

 As your organization catches its breath after a busy time (not to mention a challenging year), now is the moment to make a fresh start to how your organization manages donor data.
 The beginning of the year is a natural time to look at your data from a donor’s perspective.
 What can you glean from your data that helps you nurture behavior, including giving, throughout the calendar year?
 There is a virtuous cycle in 1) donors feeling like you are nurturing how and when they like to engage and 2) your organization continuing to reinforce and enhance that behavior.

-So, go into 2021 right: start this year by reviewing your constituents’ behavior to reveal giving habits and preferences you can use to improve your strategy.
+So, go into the next year on the right foot: start by reviewing your constituents’ behavior to reveal giving habits and preferences you can use to improve your strategy.
 Analyze your data, and let it tell the story of how to deepen your relationships with your donors.

-If you don’t have the data to understand habits and preferences, this is the time to look at the strategies, operations, processes, and technology you need to capture and act on high-quality data.
+If you don’t have the data to understand habits and preferences, this is the time to look at the strategies, operations, processes, and technology you need to capture and act on high-quality data to power up donor relationships.
 Many times, the data can be the canary in the coalmine—if the data isn’t good, it means other changes are needed.
 This assessment will enable staff to prepare for strategic milestones, budgeting efforts, and a clear understanding of when to engage appropriately with donors.

-What to focus on to power up donor relationships in 2021
+What to focus on to power up donor relationships in the new year

 What can you learn about online giving trends?